traeblain/.com/src/2013/encryption-for-everyone.md

 ### Red Phone

 So there isn't anything at a decent cost for encrypted phone conversations.
 Great services like [SilentCircle][] and [Secure Mobile][securemobile] require subscriptions for this.
-If you really need it, then you should.
+If you really need it, then you should pay for it.
 But for regular people, [Red Phone][red] will get the job done between Android devices.
 There aren't many good cross-platform choices, so this is what it is...

 ### SMS

 See Threema.
 It's not SMS, but it does the same thing.
+Due to the way encryption causes the message to expand past the 160 character maximum, encrypting SMS is difficult.
+I'd use Threema instead.

 ### Cloud Storage